quantumx-apps/filebrowserDocs/content/en/docs/Help/about.md

 ## System Requirements

+{{% alert context="info" %}}
-> **Note**: Every file and directory in the source gets indexed by default.
+Every file and directory in the source gets indexed by default.
 This enables powerful features like instant search, but large filesystems increase memory requirements.
+{{% /alert %}}

 - **Memory**: Depends on source complexity (typically 256MB minimum)
 - **GPU**: Not currently used (planned)